 Thanks to my friends at Marzetti®, my idea for entertaining for March Madness just got real easy.
 No mess, no major cooking, after all, the guys like simple grub.
 I went for their Roasted Garlic Otria Hummus Veggie Dip to enjoy with simple vegetables, pita squares, and mini quesadillas and their Roasted Red Pepper Otria Hummus Veggie Dip as a spread for an open-face eggplant sandwich.
 Both actually work lovely on the sandwich, but I wanted the eggplant to stand out as much and the battle between the two would be too overwhelming.

-As stand alone dips, both are fantastic and easy on the palette.
+As stand alone dips, both are good and easy on the palate.
 I preferred the roasted garlic one way better for its super strong garlic taste, which I always opt for.
 Garlic makes life so much better!
 Don’t mind the oral reeking at all.
 But the roasted red pepper is great for adding color to otherwise insipid foods needing some flavor and color.
 Take a basic turkey sandwich and turn into a bold and creamy lunch option.
 Since I don’t do mayonnaise so well, this just works as a lovely option for spreading.

-There’s so much more you can do for March Madness parities.
+There’s so much more you can do for March Madness parties.
 Appetizers and finger foods are screaming for easy enjoyment and somehow, Marzetti really does offer something for everyone; from the pro chef wanting to take a break from the heat and flames, to the home cook and novice wanting to explore new things.
 Create a huge buffet style table full of dips, spreads, veggie sticks, wings, sliders, poppers, etc… Marzetti has something to pair with everything you could possibly have.

 I mean, don’t make life more complicated for yourself.
 You know the fellas will eat and run… leaving you to clean up.
 And that’s certainly not a winning situation!